I have a truth bomb for you. Are you ready? Here it is. People can appear to be in shape but in actuality, be unhealthy. Wait. What?

 But at this point, who freaking cares.
 You’ve got crap to do in your life and if that means doing some exercises that aren’t so hip and glam, then so be it!

-If you want to throw in your e-mail below, I will send you a week of free Tabata style workouts that have functional exercises in them that you can do that can be done in no time flat.
+If you want to throw in your e-mail below, I will send you a week of free full body workouts for the gym that have functional exercises in them.

 Don’t worry, I keep your email address safe and I never spam.
 In addition to the free week of workouts, I’ll send you a few gifts and then I’ll send you a weekly motivational email on Sunday afternoon to get your motor running for Monday!